fairkom/jitsi/README.md

 ## Setup

-⚠ It is highly recommended to set up a dedicated Jitsi instance.
+⚠ It is highly recommended to set up a dedicated fairmeeting instance.
-Further instructions can be found in the [Jitsi setup doc](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-start).
+Further instructions can be found in the [fairmeeting setup doc](https://fairmeeting.github.io/handbook/docs/devops-guide/devops-guide-start).

-🔒 In addition to that the Jitsi instance should be secured via JSON Web Token.
+🔒 In addition to that the fairmeeting instance should be secured via JSON Web Token.
-Information about this can be found in the [Jitsi authentication doc](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker#authentication).
+Information about this can be found in the [fairmeeting authentication doc](https://fairmeeting.github.io/handbook/docs/devops-guide/devops-guide-docker#authentication).

 Nextcloud setup and configuration: